aleshaleksey/fansys23/04-combat.md

 - When the mount falls, the rider makes a "ride" or "acrobatics" roll (threshold=16) as a reaction to fall the first 10ft safely and land on their feet.
 Otherwise they suffer the usual falling rules.

 ___
-## Basic combat manoeuvres and tactical movement.
+## Basic combat manoeuvres and tactical movement

 This is a collection of unsorted rules related to basic physical combat.
 - Dropping/falling "prone" does not cost movement.